idaholab/moose/tutorials/tutorial04_meshing/doc/content/getting_started/examples_and_tutorials/tutorial04_meshing/presentation/tutorial04_step04_terminology.md

 - +Sideset+

   - A grouping of element edges or faces categorized by their owning surfaces or volumes.
 These are associated with elements and this association is determined by a normal direction to the edge or face.
 Edges or faces may belong to more than one sideset.
-  - This mesh has 3 unique sidesets: 1 exterior sideset and 2 interior sidesets.
+  - This mesh has 3 unique sidesets (1 exterior sideset and 2 interior sidesets).
 No sideset was created between the blue and red blocks because these actually represent the same material (fuel) and therefore there is no material interface, information transfer, or boundary condition to apply here.

 !media tutorial04_meshing/general_FEM_labels.png
        style=width:70%;display:block;margin-left:auto;margin-right:auto;